 I tried multiple different recipe variations to come up with this recipe, but it was definitely a challenge.
-It was particularly challenging because the recipe had to meet the following criteria:
+It was particularly challenging because I wanted this recipe to meet the following criteria:

 - It had to be nutrient-dense